-- 1. The common understanding is that money laundering involves organised crime groups following the proceeds from illegal activities; - 2.
-However, money laundering also derives from other situations such as an individual tax evader, corrupt public official or fraudster; - 3.
-A person is also a money launderer should they assist in the process of enabling criminals to use the property and conceal its origins and may also be guilty of an offense
+- The common understanding is that money laundering involves organised crime groups following the proceeds from illegal activities; - 2.
+However, money laundering also derives from other situations such as an individual tax evader, corrupt public official, lawyer, accountant, notary etc;

+3. A person is also a money launderer should they assist in the process of enabling criminals to use the property and conceal its origins and may also be guilty of an offense